GheorgheBriana/price-comparator-market/README.md

   The project only provides a backend REST API.
 Interactions occur solely via HTTP requests and JSON responses.
 No frontend or web pages are included.
 A UI would be developed separately or accessed via third-party tools (e.g., Postman).

 ---

-These clarifications highlight that certain aspects were simplified for demonstration purposes.
-Extending the project for production would require adding security, persistent storage, advanced validation, and possibly UI components.
-Nonetheless, the implemented features provide a solid foundation for price comparison and discount management as initially required.